Csabikahhh/CsabaOvariGitHub/README.md

 - 🤠 I'm Csaba, a front-end developer from the EU.
-- 🏁 Goal: to be a full-stack developer.
+- 🏁 Goal: to be a full-stack developer or Expert front-end develeoper.
 - 🔭 I’m currently working on business websites.
-- 🌱 I’m currently learning Vue/Laravel/PhP.
+- 🌱 I’m currently learning Vue/React/Ts and ES6.
 - 👯 I’m looking to collaborate on Blockchain developer.
 - 💬 Ask me about any question.
 - 📫 How to reach me: csabikahhh@gmail.com or https://csabaovari.hu .